7ashiorkor7/7ashiorkor7/README.md

 - Currently, I am focused on data science with some exploration of data engineering and software engineering here and there.
 - I am passionate about applying my skills in **educational technology**, **health technology**, and the **business field**.
 - I love solving problems with any element in technology I can get hold of, such as data.
 Trust me to mine treasure out of the messiest, unstructured data on the planet.
-- I am currently building PyLadies Tampere with 2 amazing ladies to empower women to thrive and lead in the Python community and technology at large.
+- I am currently building PyLadies Tampere to empower women to thrive and lead in the Python community and technology at large.
 - Ask me about data science, volunteering, hackathons, mentorship, open source and tech community building.